wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

-If we plot the open loop gain, open loop phase, closed loop gain and closed loop phase as shown below.
+Below is a plot  of the loop gain, and the transfer function from input phase to divider phase.

-The phase margin of a PLL can be calculated from 180 degrees plus the phase of the open loop transfer function at the loop bandwidth frequency offset.
+We can see that the loop gain at low frequency is large, and proportional to $1/s$.
+As such, the phase of the divided down feedback clock is the same as our reference.

+The closed loop transfer function $\phi_{div}/\phi_{in}$ shows us that the divided phase at low frequency is the same as the input phase.
+Since the phase is the same, and the frequency must be the same, then we know that the output clock will be N times reference frequency.

 -->